Probiodrug AG to Publish its Full Year 2017 Results on 3 April 2018

 Noncurrent/ current liabilities

-The noncurrent liabilities with EUR 850k (2015: EUR 822k) represent the net commitment (defined benefit liability) of the pension commitments (defined benefit obligations) of EUR 1,644k (2015: EUR 1,522k).
-The current liabilities are nearly constant with EUR 5,140k versus EUR 4,911k at the end of 2015 and consist primarily of tax liabilities and trade payables.
-The tax liability of EUR 2,739k results from payment obligations as a result of the tax audit for the period 2002 through 2005 including interest for late payment.
-The trade payables amount to EUR 1,893k (2015: EUR 1,629k) resulting from of the ordinary course of business.
+The noncurrent liabilities with EUR 1,171k (2016: EUR 850k) represent the net commitment (defined benefit liability) of the pension commitments (defined benefit obligations) of EUR 1,619k (2016: EUR 1,644k).
+The current liabilities decreased significantly and amounted to EUR 668k (2016: EUR 5,140k) as at 31 December 2017.
+The decrease in the current liabilities is mainly driven by the successful settlement of the potential tax liability and the decrease of the trade payables.
+According to the settlement, Probiodrug paid in total (taxes including accrued interest) an amount of EUR 775k and released the remaining provision of EUR 1,964k.
+The trade payables amounting to EUR 344k (2016: EUR 1,893k) result from of the ordinary course of business.
 They have a remaining term of up to one year.

-Probiodrug`s therapeutic approach targets pyroglutamate-Abeta (pGlu-Abeta, also called N3pG Abeta) as a therapeutic strategy to fight Alzheimer’s disease.
+Probiodrug’s therapeutic approach targets pyroglutamate-Abeta (pGlu-Abeta, also called N3pG Abeta) as a therapeutic strategy to fight Alzheimer’s disease (AD).
 This modified Abeta is considered to be linked with disease initiation and progression by seeding the formation of soluble neurotoxic amyloid oligomers.
 Probiodrug is developing proprietary product candidates to target toxic pGlu-Abeta via two modes of action: by (i) inhibiting the production of pGlu-Abeta; and (ii) clearing existing pGlu-Abeta from the brain.

 To date, Probiodrug’s pipeline consists of two small molecule inhibitors of the QC-enzyme, PQ912 and PQ1565, and a monoclonal antibody, PBD-C06, targeting pGlu-Abeta.